raphaelm/sipgate-dnd/README.md

     - phonelines:write
 - Note down username and password
 - Find out your account-specific user ID, looks like `w23`.
 You might need to ask your admin.
-- Find out your phone's device ID
+- Find out your phone's device ID within Sipgate.
+Hard to find without devtools.
+Looks like `y42` for mobile devices.
+- Enter those settings in the app